Project Structure

 -

-for handling enhanced node features. -
+useEnhancedNode: Imports a hook from@ws-ui/webform-editorfor handling enhanced node features. -

-library, which is used for conditionally applying class names. -
+cn: Imports theclassnameslibrary, which is used for conditionally applying class names. -

-(Functional Component) type from React. -
+FC: Imports theFC(Functional Component) type from React. -

-: Imports the props interface specific toExampleComponent
+IExampleComponentProps: Imports the props interface specific toExampleComponentfrom the configuration file.

 2. Component Definition: